mmomtchev/velitherm/README.md

                       velitherm.pressureFromStandardAltitude(0))
                ) / 100;

-// It should be very close the provided constant assert(Math.abs(gamma - velitherm.gamma) < 1e-5)
+// It should be very close to the provided constant assert(Math.abs(gamma - velitherm.gamma) < 1e-5)
 ```